BespokeSynth/BespokeSynth/README.md

 * `-DBESPOKE_VST2_SDK_LOCATION=/path/to/sdk` will activate VST2 hosting support in your built copy of Bespoke if you have access to the VST SDK
 * `-DBESPOKE_ASIO_SDK_LOCATION=/path/to/sdk` (windows only) will activate ASIO support on windows in your built copy of Bespoke if you have access to the ASIO SDK
+* `-DBESPOKE_SPACEMOUSE_SDK_LOCATION=/path/to/sdk` (windows only) will activate SpaceMouse canvas navigation support on windows in your built copy of Bespoke if you have access to the SpaceMouse SDK
 * `-DBESPOKE_PYTHON_ROOT=/...` will override the automatically detected python root.
 In some cases with M1 mac builds in homebrew this is useful.
 * `-DCMAKE_BUILD_TYPE=Debug` will produce a build with debug information available
 * `-A x64` (windows only) will force visual studio to build for 64 bit architectures, in the event this is not your default